Self-playing Adversarial Language Game Enhances LLM Reasoning: Conclusion

 \section{Conclusion}

-To improve the reasoning capacity of LLMs more efficiently, we explore a novel training strategy called \textbf{S}elf-\textbf{P}lay learning in \textbf{A}dversarial language \textbf{G}ame (SPAG).
+Towards more efficient reasoning-improving methods for LLMs, we introduce a novel training strategy called \textbf{S}elf-\textbf{P}lay learning in \textbf{A}dversarial language \textbf{G}ame (SPAG).
 In our method, a given LLM first learns to act as an attacker and a defender to play the language game named \textit{Adversarial Taboo} via imitation learning.
 Next, we collect self-play episodes from the LLM playing against a copy of itself in the adversarial game.
 Finally, the LLM is further reinforced on the selected winning episodes via our SPAG algorithm.
 We repeat this self-play \& reinforcement process for three epochs and find that the LLM's reasoning performance continuously and uniformly improves on various benchmarks.
-Our SPAG algorithm opens up a new path to improve the fundamental capabilities of LLMs from the perspective of multi-agent self-play.
-With more elaborate language game designs, we believe the self-play approaches have great potential for developing a broader range of advanced language abilities of LLMs.
+The SPAG algorithm explores a new path to improve the fundamental capabilities of LLMs from the perspective of multi-agent self-play.
+With more elaborate language game designs under more comprehensive task setups, we believe the self-play approaches have great potential for developing a broader range of advanced language abilities of LLMs.